ma-ji/amgps/_pages/assignments.md

 ## 3.2 Completion

 You will assess your own performance using the evaluation plan you proposed.
+Submit evidence (e.g., a screenshot of completed courses on DataCamp) via Canvas and we may verify.

 <br>